 This article seeks to provide insights about the current state of policy and regulatory discussions around AI systems, as well as to forecast what developers, investors and companies can expect going forward.
 An analysis of the current landscape is important to see the convergence and divergence of some of the current approaches.

 Policy and legislative developments on AI and algorithmic systems are multiplying.
 However, across these different jurisdictions and approaches, the main concerns for policymaking are shared and can be boiled down to a smaller number of focus points which can be categorized asThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.